How to Care for Your Kenyan Sand Boa

 Kenyan sand boas do best with low-strength UVB as part of their enclosure.
 The best UVB bulbs for Kenyan sand boas vary based on the size of the enclosure:

 - 30” long, 12” tall — T8 Zoo Med Reptisun 10.0, 18”

 - 36” long, 18” tall — T5 HO Arcadia 6%, 22” or T5 HO Zoo Med Reptisun 5.0, 22”

 The UVB bulb should be housed in a reflective fixture and placed on the same side as the heat lamp.
-UVB is blocked by glass and plastic, so you can’t give your gecko UVB by placing its terrarium in front of an open window.
+UVB is blocked by glass and plastic, so you can’t give your snake UVB by placing its terrarium in front of an open window.
 Also make sure that the fixture your UVB bulb is in does not have a clear plastic bulb cover.